Healing Chronic Negativity

 5. Minimize Negative Stimuli

 Your subconscious mind registers all violence as emotionally real.
 If you are prone to chronic negativity, it is best to avoid watching the news, violent television and movies.
-You also might also want to spend more time with people that support and uplift you.
+You also might want to spend more time with people who support and uplift you.

 6. Appreciate What You Have

-All negative emotions are underpinned with a fear of lack.
-To build a feeling of abundance, see how many things you can appreciate during the day.
-When you are struggling with fear and negativity, amplify your appreciation for even the smallest details in your life.
+A fear of lack underpins all negative emotions.
+To build a sense of abundance, notice how many things you can appreciate throughout the day.
+When you are struggling with fear and negativity, amplify your appreciation for even the most minor details in your life.

 7. Amplify the Good

-Fear-based survival programming is deeply conditioned into your brain, body and nervous system.
-To interrupt your negativity bias, persistent, the deliberate practice of noticing what is good will increase your joy.
+Fear-based survival programming is deeply ingrained in your brain, body, and nervous system.
+To interrupt your negativity bias, persistently practice noticing what is good, and your joy will increase.